How Hackers Combine Attack Methods and Stolen

 Detect and automatically reset exposed credentials before criminals can exploit them to bypass MFA and take over accounts.

-SpyCloud provides the earliest detection of potentially compromised accounts – those using credentials that have appeared in a third-party breach and are therefore at risk of account takeover.
+With solutions backed by the world’s most current and comprehensive repository of recaptured data from breaches, malware infections, and other underground sources, SpyCloud provides the earliest detection of accounts at risk of ATO.
 And we automate the remediation of exposed passwords, enabling enterprises to lock down accounts quickly, before damage is done.

 Our goal is to help organizations to protect themselves from criminal activity and disrupt criminals’ ability to profit from stolen data.